Philip Agee: Expulsion

-Agee gained attention from the United Kingdom media after the publication of Inside the Company.
+Agee garnered attention from the United Kingdom media after the publication of Inside the Company.
 He revealed the identities of dozens of CIA agents in the CIA London station.
 After numerous requests from the American government as well as an MI6 report that blamed Agee's work for the execution of two MI6 agents in Poland, a request was put in to deport Agee from the UK.
 Agee fought this and was supported by MPs and journalists.
 The Labour MP Stan Newens promoted a parliamentary bill, gaining the support of more than 50 of his colleagues, which called for the CIA station in London to be expelled.
 The activity in support of Agee did not prevent his eventual deportation from the UK on June 3, 1977, when he traveled to the Netherlands.
 Agee was also eventually expelled from the Netherlands, France, West Germany and Italy.

 On January 12, 1975, Agee testified before the second Bertrand Russell Tribunal in Brussels that in 1960 he had conducted personal name-checks of Venezuelan employees for a Venezuelan subsidiary of what is now ExxonMobil.
 Exxon was "letting the CIA assist in employment decisions, and my guess is that those name checks ... are continuing to this day".
 Agee stated that the CIA customarily performed this service for subsidiaries of large U.S. corporations throughout Latin America.
 An Exxon spokesman denied Agee's accusations.

-In 1978 Agee and a small group of his supporters began publishing the Covert Action Information Bulletin, which promoted "a worldwide campaign to destabilize the CIA through exposure of its operations and personnel".
-Mitrokhin states that the bulletin had help from both the KGB and the Cuban DGI.
-The January 1979 issue of Agee's Bulletin published the infamous FM 30-31B, which was claimed by the United States House Intelligence Committee to be a hoax produced by the Soviet intelligence services.
+In 1978, Agee and a small group of his supporters began publishing the CovertAction Information Bulletin (CAIB), which promoted "a worldwide campaign to destabilize the CIA through exposure of its operations and personnel".
+Mitrokhin states that CAIB had help from both the KGB and the Cuban DGI.
+The January 1979 issue of the Bulletin published the infamous FM 30-31B, which was claimed by the United States House Intelligence Committee to be a hoax produced by the Soviet intelligence services.

-In 1978 and 1979, Agee published the two volumes of Dirty Work: The CIA in Western Europe and Dirty Work: The CIA in Africa which contained information on 2,000 CIA personnel.
+In 1978, Agee co-edited with Louis Wolf a book entitled Dirty Work: The CIA in Western Europe.
+A follow-up book, Dirty Work 2: The CIA in Africa, was published the next year.
+The two volumes contained information on 2,000 CIA personnel.

-Agee told Swiss journalist : "The CIA is plainly on the wrong side, that is, the capitalistic side.
+Agee told Swiss journalist Peter Studer: "The CIA is plainly on the wrong side, that is, the capitalistic side.
 I approve KGB activities, communist activities in general.
 Between the overdone activities that the CIA initiates and the more modest activities of the KGB, there is absolutely no comparison."

-Agee's US passport was revoked by the US government in 1979.
+Agee's U.S. passport was revoked by the U.S. government in 1979.
 The State Department offered him an administrative hearing to challenge the passport revocation, but Agee instead sued in federal court.
 The case reached the Supreme Court, which ruled against Agee in 1981.